-As we had five, six, seven, and eight children it became hard to find time to review the children's catechism well enough for them to memorize the answers.
+As we had five, six, seven, and eight children; it became hard to find time to review the children's catechism well enough for them to memorize the answers.

 We've had letters from grateful parents whose children were dyslexic or auditory learners, meaning that they learned their catechism answers faster using the audio catechism.

 Once your children or students can pronounce the words, this First Communion Audio Catechism download will help them memorize or review the questions and answers.

 Put the track on repeat for such answers as the Ten Commandments or the Apostles Creed.

-This is awesome review.
+This is awesome review for anyone.

 It's also perfect for audio learners, especially if they use headphones or earbuds.